redpanda1234/pset/README.md

+# PSA
+When you try to compile, this will error.
+However, if you just tell LaTeX to keep trying to compile and ignore the error, then it'll typeset everything properly.
+This is because of some weird thing in the `\forlistloop` thing in the definition of the headerblock.
+I don't know how to fix this.
+Please help.

 # Pset!
 `pset.cls` is a "small" LaTeX class file for typesetting a cover sheet for my problem sets, in addition to typesetting some common commands